Refuting spectral compatibility of quantum marginals: Contribution

 We provide the following symmetry-reduced semidefinite programming hierarchy for determining spectral incompatibility for overlapping marginals. \begin{thmA} Let $\AA$ be a collection of subsets of $\{1,\dots,n\}$ with associated marginal spectra $\{ \mu_A \, |\, A \in \AA \}$.
 The spectra are compatible with a joint quantum state on $(\C^d)^{\ot n}$ if and only if every level in the hierarchy~\eqref{eq:hierarchy_dual_symred} is feasible.
-If a level of the hierarchy returns a negative value, then the spectra are incompatible. \end{thmA} For the proof see Theorem~\ref{thm:hierarchy_dual_symred} and Theorem~\ref{thm:complete}.
-The symmetry-reduction allows to work with up to four copies (i.e., the fourth step of the hierarchy) of four-partite systems and five copies of three-partite systems on a modern desktop computer (see Figure~\ref{fig:threequbit_incompat_m4} and Table~\ref{fig:flat_spectra}).
+If a level of the hierarchy returns a negative value, then the spectra are incompatible. \end{thmA} For the proof, see Theorem~\ref{thm:hierarchy_dual_symred} and Theorem~\ref{thm:complete}.
+The symmetry-reduction allows to work with up to the fourth level of the hierarchy for four-partite systems and the fifth level for three-partite systems on a modern desktop computer (see Figure~\ref{fig:threequbit_incompat_m4} and Table~\ref{fig:flat_spectra}).

-\begin{thmA} When the number of copies is less or equal than the local dimension ($k\leq d$), the incompatibility witnesses produced by the hierarchy~\eqref{eq:hierarchy_dual_symred} are dimension-free and the spectra are incompatible in all local dimensions. \end{thmA}
+\begin{thmA} When the level of the hierarchy is less than or equal to the local dimension ($k\leq d$), the incompatibility witnesses produced by the hierarchy~\eqref{eq:hierarchy_dual_symred} are dimension-free and the spectra are incompatible in all local dimensions. \end{thmA}

-For the proof see Theorem~\ref{thm:dimfree}.
-As a consequence, the SDP refutations stabilize when the number of copies equals the local dimension, certifying incompatibility for all local dimensions.
+For the proof, see Theorem~\ref{thm:dimfree}.
+As a consequence, the SDP refutations stabilize when the level of the hierarchy $k$ equals the local dimension, certifying incompatibility for all local dimensions.